helm/charts/stable/aws-cluster-autoscaler/README.md

 ## Installing the Chart

 In order for the chart to configure the aws-cluster-autoscaler properly during the installation process, you must provide some minimal configuration which can't rely on defaults.
-This includes at least one element in the `autoscalingGroups` array and it's three values: `name`, `minSize` and `maxSize`.
+This includes at least one element in the `autoscalingGroups` array and its three values: `name`, `minSize` and `maxSize`.
 These parameters cannot be passed to helm using the `--set` parameter at this time, so you must supply these using a `values.yaml` file such as:

 ```
 autoscalingGroups: